Board of Directors

 PROJECT MANAGER — PHOEBUS

-Before coming to Brussels, she worked as an English teacher in Europe and Asia and has been involved in a number of human rights and community development initiatives, she has worked in mental health clinics, cultural exchange centers and human rights organizations.
-Kate speaks English, German and French.
+Kate Jackson is a passionate advocate for mental health, multiculturalism and community well-being.
+She has recently completed a Masters degree in International Relations with a specialization in Migration from the University of Kent.
+Kate has a keen understanding of human interactions, and community growth and development.
+Before coming to Brussels, she worked as an English teacher in Europe and Asia and has been involved in a number of human rights and community development initiatives.
+She has worked in mental health clinics, cultural exchange centres and human rights organizations.
+Kate speakers English, German and French.

 PUBLIC RELATIONS AND COMMUNICATION OFFICER